What is the website for the Department of Licensing?

 What should I bring to class?

 Aloha Driving Schools provides all course material.
-It is reccomended, for student success, that each student bring a positive learning attitude and a pen/pencil to each class.
+It is recommended, for student success, that each student bring a positive learning attitude and bring a pen/pencil to each class.

 What methods of payment are accepted?

 Cash, checks, or debit/credit cards.